scala/scala-jenkins-infra/doc/overview.md

  * https://github.com/scala/jenkins-config
  * https://github.com/scala/jenkins-scripts

-The old Jenkins is adminstered by Fabien Salvi.
+Accounts on the old Jenkins are administered by Fabien Salvi.
 If you have an account on [the Scala JIRA instance](http://issues.scala-lang.org), the same credentials can be used to log in to Jenkins.
 If you need those credentials upgraded to admin-level access, write Fabien.